sikandarr/toy-robot/README.md

 >  ```java -jar :path-to-jarfile```

-The above will run the application in interactive mode where you can issue the program's commands on the console; you can provide the name of the file conatining a list of commands as input to the program with the following command:
+The above will run the application in interactive mode where you can issue the program's commands on the console; you can provide the name of the file containing a list of commands as input to the program with the following command:

 > ``` java -jar :path-to-jarfile :path-to-inputfile```

+## Design & Architecture

+The application is designed using the Model-View-Controller architecture pattern where the components of the system are layered using the semantics of MVC to allow loose coupling of these components for better management and furture extensions.
+The program has also made use of builder, factory, observer, and strategy design patterns.